 If your answer is, “not often, but enough to own a credit card to earn bonus points,” then the IHG® Rewards Club Traveler Credit Card might be a good option for you.

 The IHG Traveler Card is best at earning bonus IHG points on top of your regular stays and ensuring your points balance never expires.
 Additionally, you don’t have to worry about any annual fees, which is a great added bonus.

 Is It Better to Apply for the IHG Premier Card Instead?

-- Automatic IHG Platinum Elite status
+- IHG Platinum Elite status

-- Earn 10x points on all IHG purchases
+- Earn 25x points on IHG purchases

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.